Which is better: a time and materials, cost-plus, or fixed price contract?

 What are the potential drawbacks of a fixed cost contract?

-The primary disadvantages of a fixed cost contract are these:
+The primary disadvantages of a Fixed Cost contract are these:

-1. Extra cost: Contractors may charge more to cover potential risks, which could make a simple project more expensive than with T&M or Cost-Plus contracts.
+1. Extra risk cost: Contractors may charge more to cover potential risks, which could make a simple project more expensive than with T&M or Cost-Plus contracts.

 2. Less flexibility: Changes usually require formal change orders, which can add time and cost to the project.